geordievannese/GeorShop/README.md

 4. Created a `Product` model with the mandatory attributes.✅
 5. Created a view to display the application name, developer's name, and class.✅
 6. Designed an HTML template to render the information.✅
-7. Deployed the project to PWS for public access.✅
+7. Deployed the project to PWS for public access.
+(PWS Is Down Can't Push)

 1. Explain How You Implemented the Checklist Step-by-Step (Not Just Following the Tutorial) Step 1: